SymfonyCasts/symfony7/sfcasts/entity.md

 `id` has a few extra attributes that mark it as the primary key and tells the database to auto-generate this as an auto-incrementing integer.

-Oh and we can remove the `length` argument from the string columns: this is the default.
+Oh, and we can remove the `length` argument from the string columns: this is the default.

-TODO: KEVIN shorten this enum.
-Main points are: will store a string in the database, but the property will hold a `StarshipStatusEnum` object.
-That's cool!
-We can actually remove this `enumType` argument Doctrine can guess that from the property type.
+The `status` property is a `StarshipStatusEnum` type but Doctrine will store this as a string in the database.
 Cool!
+We can actually remove the `enumType` argument: Doctrine can guess that from the property type too!

 Down below, the maker generated getters and setters for all our properties.
 Our old `Starship` model had two extra methods: `getStatusString()` and